tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/厂商通道QPS限制说明_intl_en.md

 | Others | Kids; education; personalized themes; cars | 1 |
 | Default | Default | 1 |

->If your application has not been released on Huawei AppGallery, its category will be "Default".
+>?If your application has not been released on Huawei AppGallery, its category will be "Default".
 If your application's QPS calculated by the formula is smaller than 6,000, the QPS of 6,000 will be used by default.
 When the traffic across the entire network is high, there may be a system-level traffic throttling.
 In addition, no matter what application category it is, the number of pushes for a single device cannot exceed 100,000 per day; otherwise, push permission will be restricted, and you need to rectify your application and submit your rectification plan to apply for push permission again.